 Staying in Henderson is an excellent idea if you aren’t interested in being in the center of all the action – but that doesn’t necessarily mean that you are going to be saving money as a result.
 Henderson is known for its affluent communities, like the MacDonald Highlands which overlook Henderson and Las Vegas.

-There are also many, many malls, movie theatres, and – of course – a few casinos too.
+There are also many, many malls, movie theaters, and – of course – a few casinos too.
 In terms of famous sights and other things to do, the world-famous Hoover Dam is in easy reach of Henderson, as are natural escapes like Sloan Canyon National Conservation Area and Clark County Wetlands Park.
 Buses make getting to the Strip pretty easy, but you could always rent a car.

 Bordering the Downtown area, North Las Vegas is a good alternative if you want to be a little bit removed from the exciting lights and shiny hotels that Las Vegas boasts.
 A separate city in its own right, North Las Vegas has a few hotels to choose from, with a few hotel and casino options itself – as well as choices from budget to mid-range.